doesitscript/oneoffs/personal_backlog/chat_incident_template/README.md

 - `AI_INSTRUCTIONS.md` - Instructions for AI on how to process this template (for reference)
 - `PROMPT_TEMPLATE.md` - Ready-to-use prompts for documenting incidents
 - `TEMPLATE_USAGE.md` - Detailed guide on using this template
+- `TEMPLATE_EVALUATION.md` - Evaluation of template quality and improvement recommendations (based on filled-out example)
+- `TEMPLATE_ACTIONS.md` - **User prompts for triggering actions** (AI should ignore this when filling out template)
 - `[RELEVANT_CONFIG_FILES]` - Related configuration or documentation files
 - `[DATA_FILES]` - Any data files, prompts, or artifacts related to the incident